• Skip to primary navigation

 How To Make Soba Noodles And Shrimp

-1. Dry the shrimp and season with salt.
+1. Dry the thawed shrimp with a paper towel and season with kosher salt.

-2. Heat some oil in a skillet over medium-high heat and add the shrimp.
+2. Heat the olive oil in a skillet over medium-high heat and add the shrimp.

-5. Toss the cold noodles in the sauce, add to bowls, top with shrimp, green onions, and sesame seeds, then enjoy!
+6. Toss the cold noodles in the sesame sauce, add to bowls, top with shrimp, green onions, and sesame seeds, then enjoy!

 close up on cooked shrimp and brown noodles in a white bowl with wood chopsticks